Product ConsultantKardderStrategy Delivered

 Why campus activations and not ads or influencers alone

 Three options were on the table.
-The sequencing mattered: the plan goal was campus adoption, and Kardder's advantage is proximity in the physical world.
+The team was split on paid ads vs. campus activations.
+I built a CAC model in Google Sheets to make the sequencing case: the plan goal was campus adoption, and Kardder's advantage is proximity in the physical world.

 Option 1: Paid digital ads onlyRejected